 The most significant part of Yom Kippur is the 25-hour fast.
 While fasting may be very important to your residents, it is an essential law that no one should fast if it will interfere with their health.
 Arranging a symbolic fast (fasting for a few hours, not eating sweets, etc.) may help your resident feel more involved in the holiday.

 In This Issue

-Meet Rabbi Ami 2

-Bubbe's Corner 2

-High Holidays: Terms 3
+High Holidays: Terms and Foods 2

-and Foods

-Sukkot & Activities 4
+Sukkot & Activities 3

+Bubbe's Corner 4

+Streaming Services 4

 Coloring Page 5

 Music 6

+How JFS Can Help 8

-Calendar 8
+Calendar 9